 Buses would get priority from automated traffic signals to speed their trips.
 The Avandale-Philadelphia trip is slated to take about 40 minutes.

 The plan is for buses to travel a 23-mile main line to Philadelphia from Avandale, in Winslow Township, with a branch that would take riders from Deptford along Route 55 to join the main line at its merger with Route 42.

 An estimated 6,400 riders would use the route daily by 2035, according to NJ Transit projections.
-It would cost from $5 million to $10 million a year to operate, planners say.

 The plan calls for 26 buses to run at 10- to 15-minute intervals during rush hours from Winslow to a location west of City Hall on Market Street.